 -how we derived words from WKT..how many…(speak to this issue again in results (see Table 1).
 E.g. How many words on average were correctly defined?
 Certainly different collections of words could produce different outcomes right?
 Discussion/Also any number of words?)

--derive a % that people fake
+-derive a % that people overclaiming

 Distinguishing what we know from what we do not know is not as clear cut as it seems.
 Dunning (2014) wrote “We are all confident idiots”, speaking to the fact that we as humans often overestimate our abilities and knowledge.
 We may also “confabulate”, or mix details of facts and fiction in certain situations that reflect some intentional misrepresentation refs..

-also, across all data where we used WKT-1 and WKT-2 there are no differences across fake scores.
+also, across all data where we used WKT-1 and WKT-2 there are no differences across overclaiming scores.

 NOTES FOR CONSIDERATION

-Faking the desire to learn
+Overclaiming the desire to learn

 References